Perfectly smooth peach jam bursting with the flavor of fresh, juicy peaches. No more slaving over a hot stove, with this easy instant pot recipe.

 Our family used to make her own jams and jellies all the time.
 One of my favorite memories is gathering on Sunday mornings after church.
 We’d make a big breakfast, which always included homemade biscuits.
 My favorite jam that we made was peach jam.
 I’d put it on my biscuit, and to this day I can still taste it and imagine that I’m back in that childhood kitchen.

 Today I thought I’d share a peach jam recipe that is great for using up fresh produce.
-This recipe isn’t too complicated, and best of all it’s a peach jam without pectin.
+This recipe isn’t too complicated, and best of all it’s doesn’t need pectin.
 When you taste it I hope it’ll bring back good memories for you as well.
 Or maybe it will help you to make some new good memories with your children and grandchildren.
 It’s so easy and so good.
 This jam is better than any you’ll buy in stores.
 Also, in case you’re wondering, yes this is a peach freezer jam! 🙂

 How To Make Peach Jam